-The Students as Co-Creators team are available to address any queries you may have about your project.
+The student partnership team are available to address any queries you may have about your project.
 We can help you by discussing your project ideas, forming a team and submitting an application.
 We will also support you through the process of your project in a number of other ways such as:

 - Hosting workshops on the project process and planning, as well as report writing

-- Funding – a maximum of £300 for project costs, and further funds for dissemination
+- Funding – up to £500 for project costs, and possibly further funds for dissemination

 - Providing guidelines for your final report